Archduke Wilhelm of Austria: Background and early life

 Archduke Wilhelm was the youngest son of Archduke Karl Stephan and Archduchess Maria Theresia, Princess of Tuscany.
 He was born on the family estate on the island of Lošinj in the Austrian Littoral (present-day Croatia).
 During his arrest by Soviet authorities, he stated that his place of birth was the city of Pola (then in Italy, now Pula, Croatia).
-He also declared his social status as a "landowner" (pomeschik) and stated that he was unemployed.
-However, this was inaccurate, as he was in fact a businessman and entrepreneur at the time of his arrest.'
+He also declared his social status as a "landowner" (pomeshchik) and stated that he was unemployed.
+However, this was inaccurate, as he was in fact a businessman and entrepreneur at the time of his arrest.

 Wilhelm was raised on his family's estate in the city of Saybusch, in the Kingdom of Galicia and Lodomeria (present-day Żywiec, Poland).
 His father was a Polish patriot who regarded the Ukrainian population as inferior.
 In line with the rise of 19th-century nationalism, Karl Stephan decided that his branch of the Habsburg family would adopt a Polish identity, combining loyalty to the Habsburg dynasty with loyalty to Poland.
 He ensured that his children learned Polish from an early age and sought to instil in them a sense of Polish patriotism.
 His eldest son, Karl-Albrecht, became a Polish officer and refused to renounce his Polish allegiance.
 Karl Stephan's two younger daughters married into the Polish noble families of Radziwiłł and Czartoryski.

 Wilhelm, the youngest child, rebelled and came to identify with the Poles' rivals, the Ukrainians.
 As a boy, he was taught that Ukrainians were bandits and a tribe of robbers.
 In 1912, at the age of 17, Wilhelm decided to see this "mysterious" people firsthand.
-He travelled incognito by train to Worochta (now Vorokhta), and visited a number of Hutsuls villages.
+He travelled incognito by train to Worochta (now Vorokhta), and visited a number of Hutsul villages.
 Finding no evidence of banditry, he developed a deep fascination with Ukrainian culture, which he retained for the rest of his life.

 His interest in the relatively impoverished Ukrainian people earned him the nickname "the Red Prince".
 Eventually, his family came to accept and even support this interest.
 According to historian Timothy D. Snyder, Wilhelm was groomed by the Habsburgs to assume a leadership role among the Ukrainian people, in a manner akin to the role his father and elder brother were expected to play among the Habsburgs' Polish subjects.